SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 **Scenario Analysis**: Use the AI to conduct scenario analysis by asking for forecasts under different assumptions.
 This can help you prepare for various financial conditions.
 For example, ask ChatGPT, "What would be the impact on cash flow if supplier costs increase by 10%?"

-### Ethical Considerations: Transparency and Fairness in AI Financial Decisions
+### Transparency and Fairness in AI Financial Decisions

 **Bias Awareness**: AI systems can inadvertently perpetuate biases present in the training data.
 It's crucial to be aware of this and take steps to mitigate bias.
 When using ChatGPT for financial reporting, consider whether the data reflects underlying biases and question the fairness of the insights provided.